Prescription Drug Coverage

 - Weight-loss drugs.
 These medications require prior authorization.

 - The FDA-approved oral erectile dysfunction medications that are used on an as-needed basis (such as sildenafil, tadalafil, and vardenafil) and are subject to a utilization management quantity limit.
-Tadalafil (5 mg) and sildenafil (all strengths) tablets have a quantity limit of 6 tablets per 30 days.
+Tadalafil (5 mg) tablets have a quantity limit of 30 tablets per 30 days.
 Sildenafil tablets, tadalafil (10 mg, 20 mg) tablets and vardenafil tablets have a quantity limit of eight tablets per 30 days.
 Tadalafil 2.5 mg, Muse, Caverject, and Edex are excluded from coverage.

 - Some preventive medications are covered at no cost share when you meet certain criteria in accordance with the Patient Protection and Affordable Care Act of 2010 (PPACA).

 - Special cost-sharing provisions for diabetes supplies:

 - Each item in a group of diabetes supplies, including, but not limited to, insulin, injection aids, needles, and syringes, is subject to a separate copayment.